Pages

 Day 2: Pray to ancestors and Gods.
 Feed dogs well and be kind to them as the second day is the birthday of all dogs.
 (LionCityMum: It's official.
 All dogs have a designated birthday)

 Day 3 and 4: Sons-in-law to pay respect to Parents-in-law.
-(LionCityMum: I guess I can understand why my parents said it was a day of bad luck)
+(LionCityMum: I guess I can understand why my parents said it

 Day 5: Stay home to welcome the God of Wealth.
 No one should visit friends and families as it will bring both parties bad luck.
 (LionCityMum: I think this is the excuse to gamble)